NasalDaemon/Static-DI/docs/domain-syntax.md

 [Scale-free clustering (wikipedia):](https://en.wikipedia.org/wiki/Scale-free_network#Clustering):
 > Another important characteristic of scale-free networks is the clustering coefficient distribution, which decreases as the node degree increases.
 This distribution also follows a power law.
 This implies that the low-degree nodes belong to very dense sub-graphs and those sub-graphs are connected to each other through hubs.
 Consider a social network in which nodes are people and links are acquaintance relationships between people.
 It is easy to see that people tend to form communities, i.e., small groups in which everyone knows everyone (one can think of such community as a complete graph).
 In addition, the members of a community also have a few acquaintance relationships to people outside that community.
 Some people, however, are connected to a large number of communities (e.g., celebrities, politicians).
 Those people may be considered the hubs responsible for the small-world phenomenon.

 Complex networks tend to evolve towards a highly resilient scale-free topology to adapt to sporadic change and growth.
 For example: the shape of the internet is approximately scale-free.
 Online services organically become significant hubs when they not only provide high value, but are also resilient enough to meet increasing demand as the number of clients inevitably grows.
-In order for the hub to remain highly available to clients, it must internally delegate units of work to a small cluster of workers.
+In order for the hub to remain highly available to clients, it internally delegates units of work to a small cluster of workers.
 Clients in turn are able to extract maximal value from the hubs without affecting the stability of the whole network.
 Ideally, codebases should likewise remain robust in the face of inevitable change and growth in scope, where bugs are rarely introduced as code is added or refactored.

 The fact that social networks are approximately scale-free in shape also suggests that it is a suitable topology to aspire to in the dependency graph of a large project developed by multiple teams.
-One can conceive of the responsibility of `clusters` and `domain`s mapping fairly neatly onto the responsibility of teams, or vice-versa, and the dependencies between teams would then also be expressed explicitly in the Static-DI DIG.
+One can conceive of the responsibility of `clusters` and `domain`s mapping fairly neatly onto the responsibility of teams, and vice-versa.
+The dependencies between teams would then be expressed explicitly in the Static-DI DIG.
 By clarifying coupling between teams, cross-team dependencies can be optimised to improve each team's velocity in the project without compromising the overall project's stability.

 ## Emergence of good topology